TingQi2020/xMAGIC/README.md

 chr11	100576412	100576812	CNTN5	0.0196700156255881	A Cardiomyocyte
 ```

-If you don’t have an epigenetic–gene interaction annotation file, we provide a set of reference epigenetic link files.
-These include the enhancer–promoter interactions from ABC, Roadmap, EpiMap, PCHiC, Promoter/Exon, and Closest TSS that were used in the xMAGIC paper.
+If you don’t have an epigenetic–gene link file, we provide a set of mapping methods, including ABC, Roadmap, EpiMap, PCHiC, Promoter, and Closest TSS that were used in our manuscript.
 ```
 wget https://yanglab.westlake.edu.cn/data/magic-portal/example_data/epimark_to_gene_links.tar.gz
 tar -xvzf epimark_to_gene_links.tar.gz